compbiolabucf/DTIVariant/README.md

 This work uses two public datasets:

 - **DrugBank** for binary drug–target interaction labels
 - **BindingDB** for experimentally measured binding affinities, converted to binary interaction labels using a threshold on Kd values.
 Both datasets have been prepared for the experiments described in the manuscript.
-They are
 - Train data with representative isoforms
 - Train data with variant isoforms
 - Test data with representative isoforms